Sophie Ingle

-Sophie Louise Ingle OBE (born 2 September 1991) is a Welsh footballer who plays for the FA WSL club Chelsea and is the captain of the Wales national team.
-She has previously represented Bristol Academy, Cardiff City, and Liverpool.
+Sophie Louise Ingle OBE (born 2 September 1991) is a Welsh footballer who plays for Women's Super League 2 club Bristol City and is a former captain of the Wales national team.
+She has previously represented Bristol Academy, Cardiff City, Liverpool and Chelsea.
 Ingle plays as either a defender or defensive midfielder.

 In 2020, her Chelsea goal against Arsenal was nominated for the FIFA Puskas Award.

+Early life

+Sophie grew up in Barry, Vale of Glamorgan and attended Holton Primary School before attending St Richard Gwyn Catholic High School, Barry.